amhndu/tanks-game/README.md

 Project page : http://amhndu.github.io/Projects/mini-tanks.html

-A turn-based, artillery game where you destroy other tanks to win.
-Features a fully destructible, procedurally generated terrain.
-Play multiplayer with upto 8 local players.
+A turn-based, artillery game where you destroy other tanks to win in a fully destructible, procedurally generated terrain.
+Supports multiplayer with upto 8 local players.
-It was inspired from Pocket Tanks and Scorched Earth.
+This was inspired by Pocket Tanks and Scorched Earth.
-Programmed with C++11 with the SFML library for graphics.
+Programmed in C++11 with SFML used for graphics.

 ###Controls and Objective###
 Use your mouse to click on the HUD or press R to set the Rotation of the turret, similarly set power by clicking the power bar (or by hovering the cursor above it and using your scroll wheel)